-Samsung has finally released the stable Android 10-based One UI 2.0 update for Galaxy S10, S10+, and S10e, with G97*FXXU3BSKO software version.
+Samsung has finally released the stable Android 10-based One UI 2.0 update for Galaxy S10, S10+, and S10e, with G97*FXXU3BSKO and G97*USQU2CSKP software version for the Exynos and Snapdragon variants, respectively.
 The update is already rolling out to the official beta users as well as Android Pie users over-the-air.
 Through this post, you can download and install Samsung Galaxy S10/S10+/S10e Android 10 (One UI 2.0) update manually.
 This could be done by sideloading the OTA package via stock recovery (for beta users) or by flashing the Android 10 firmware using the Odin Flash Tool.

 There’s no doubt that Samsung really took things more seriously when it comes to software updates, especially the major ones.
 A month after Google released Android 10, the manufacturer announced Android 10-based One UI 2.0 beta for Galaxy S10 series, followed by the Galaxy Note 10/10+, and the Galaxy Note 9.